min2ha/ukwa-site/content/target/39527/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Jayne Cowan on Facebook (Conservative candidate for Cardiff North)

 Jayne Cowan is the Conservative candidate for Cardiff North at the 2016 National Assembly for Wales elections.